DHBW-TrainingApp/Blog/Week8.md

   In this blog, we want to look a bit behind the internal scenes.
 What's going well, what's not and more. <br><br>

   The first thing we want to address is the communication among us.
 This works very well.
-We meet every week and exchange ideas, discuss further functional details or     general topics concerning the workout-log project.
+We meet every week and exchange ideas, discuss further functional details or     general topics concerning the workout-log project. <br><br>

   The implementation of the previous weeks, respectively the implementation goals, works well so far.
-Everyone in our group has currently been assigned a fixed     task that       relates to the implementation.
+Everyone in our group has currently been assigned a fixed     task that       relates to the implementation. <br><br>

   Last but not least, let's take a look at the topic of time.<br>
   In terms of the project, i.e. the implementation / programming, we are still well on schedule.
 Compared to other projects from our course, we have already started early with     the implementation, so that we are currently not feeling any stress.